-Patrick Connor is Washington state director for the National Federation of Independent Business, America’s voice of small business with 8,000 members here and 350,000 across the nation.
+Patrick Connor is Washington state director for the National Federation of Independent Business (NFIB), America’s Voice of Small Business with more than 8,000 members here and 350,000 across the nation.

 Additional NFIB Contacts

 Stacy L. Jenkins